Timi457/LightingVisualizer/README.md

 The project is built on an imported CAD file of Anschutz theater at the Kent Denver School in Colorado.\

 Here are the Components of the Project.

-1. I have four working lights.
+I have four working lights.
 One spotlight, one D40 and two intelligent lights.

-2. I have a tree to test and see lighting on.
+I have a tree to test and see lighting on.

-3. I have 5 camera views to utilize the project in game mode.
+I have 5 camera views to utilize the project in game mode.

-3. I have scripts for each light.
+I have scripts for each light.

-You can turn on and off the spotlight with the space bar.
+1. You can turn on and off the spotlight with the space bar.

-You can turn on and off the D40 special with the right shift key.
+2. You can turn on and off the D40 special with the right shift key.

-You can turn off the movers with the tab key.
+3. You can turn off the movers with the tab key.

-You can change the color of the movers.
+You can change the color of the movers:

    1. The B key turns the lights blue
    2. The C key turns the lights cyan
-    The M key turns the lights magenta
+   3. The M key turns the lights magenta
-    The Y key turns the lights yellow
+   4. The Y key turns the lights yellow
-    The W key turns the lights white
+   5. The W key turns the lights white
-    The G key turns the lights green
+   6. The G key turns the lights green
-    The R key turns the lights red
+   7. The R key turns the lights red

 ## What is Unity?